Scandit/barcodescanner-sdk-titanium-samples/README.md

 ## Running and Building the Samples from the Command-Line

 These instructions show how the sample application can be run from the command-line.
+First, you will have to download the titanium module for the Scandit BarcodeScanner SDK from the [download page](https://ssl.scandit.com/account/sdk).
+Then execute the following commands on the command-line.

 ```
 cp -r extended  /tmp/extended